All Episodes

 It tastes just like the real thing with zero calories.

-You can drink a liter of it, and it won't even put a pound on you.
+You can drink a liter of it and it won't even put a pound on you.

-I highly recommend Diet Dr. Pepper, get yours today, stay fresh.
+I highly recommend Diet Dr. Pepper.

-23 mysterious flavors ready for the next life.
+23 Mysterious Flavors Ready for the next life.

-You know, we let Chase he's holding up his bottle.
+You know, we let Chase.

 He drank damn near that whole thing.

-That's how much he liked it.
+That's how much he likes it.

-I I've been nursing it.
+I've been nursing it.

-Yeah, I went to the hospital, my dog was stuck in me.
+Yeah, I went to the hospital.

-And it does taste after a while, you can't drink regular Dr. Pepper because it doesn't taste as clean as a Diet Dr. Pepper does.
+You can't drink regular Dr. Pepper because it doesn't taste as clean as a diet Dr. Pepper does.

 Yeah, there's something really special about Dr. Pepper.